JeffersGlass/hugo-site/content/post/playing-with-pythons-jit/github_post.md

 Having caught up with main, here's some stat counts and pyperformance analysis, exploring which subsets of superinstructions might be most valuable.
 For the moment, this incorporates both "format compatible" superinstructions that don't have overlapping oparg/operand/target, as well as incompatible ones that have overlap.

-These are the top 500 Uop pairs (as of where main was last night):
+These are the top 500 Uop pairs when running pyperformance, as of where main was last night:

 <details>
 <summary>Pair counts for top 500 uop pairs</summary>